front4Me/encryptedInstructionsTest/README.md

 # CandidatAstraZeneca

-This is a basic algorithm project with two excercise they accept txt file or has a text area to enter the coded text.
+This is a basic algorithm project with two exercise, it accept txt file or has a text area to enter the coded text.

 ## Getting Started